hl7ch/ig-template-hl7ch/README.md

-# ig-template-hl7
+# ig-template-hl7ch
-Base template for HL7-published IGs.
-Foundation for family-specific templates
+Base template for HL7ch published IGs which are balloted.